John Harrison: Longitude problem

-Longitude fixes the location of a place on Earth east or west of a north–south line called the prime meridian.
+Longitude fixes the location of a place on Earth east or west of a north–south reference line called the prime meridian.
 It is given as an angular measurement that ranges from 0° at the prime meridian to +180° eastward and −180° westward.
-Knowledge of a ship's east–west position was essential when approaching land.
-After a long voyage, cumulative errors in dead reckoning frequently led to shipwrecks and a great loss of life.
-Avoiding such disasters became vital in Harrison's lifetime, in an era when trade and navigation were increasing dramatically around the world.
+Knowledge of a ship's east–west position is essential when approaching land.
+Over long voyages, cumulative errors in estimates of position by dead reckoning frequently led to shipwrecks and a great loss of life.
+Avoiding such disasters became vital in Harrison's lifetime, in an era when trade and the need for accurate navigation were increasing dramatically around the world.

 Many ideas were proposed for how to determine longitude during a sea voyage.
-Earlier methods attempted to compare local time with the known time at a reference place, such as Greenwich or Paris, based on a simple theory that had been first proposed by Gemma Frisius.
+Earlier methods attempted to compare local time with the known time at a reference place, such as Greenwich or Paris, based on a simple theory that had first been proposed by Gemma Frisius.
 The methods relied on astronomical observations that were themselves reliant on the predictable nature of the motions of different heavenly bodies.
-Such methods were problematic because of the difficulty in accurately estimating the time at the reference place.
+Such methods were problematic because of the difficulty in maintaining an accurate record of the time at the reference place.

-Harrison set out to solve the problem directly, by producing a reliable clock that could keep the time of the reference place.
-His difficulty was in producing a clock that was not affected by variations in temperature, pressure or humidity, remained accurate over long time intervals, resisted corrosion in salt air, and was able to function on board a constantly-moving ship.
-Many scientists, including Isaac Newton and Christiaan Huygens, doubted that such a clock could ever be built and favoured other methods for reckoning longitude, such as the method of lunar distances.
-Huygens ran trials using both a pendulum and a spiral balance spring clock as methods of determining longitude, with both types producing inconsistent results.
+Harrison set out to solve the problem directly, by producing a reliable clock that could keep the time of the reference place accurately over long intervals without having to constantly adjust it.
+The difficulty was in producing a clock that was not affected by variations in temperature, pressure, or humidity, resisted corrosion in salt air, and was able to function on board a constantly moving ship.
+Many scientists, including Sir Isaac Newton and Christiaan Huygens, doubted that such a clock could ever be built and favoured other methods for reckoning longitude, such as the method of lunar distances.
+Huygens ran trials using both a pendulum and a spiral balance spring clock as methods of determining longitude; both produced inconsistent results.
 Newton observed that "a good watch may serve to keep a reckoning at sea for some days and to know the time of a celestial observation; and for this end a good Jewel may suffice till a better sort of watch can be found out.
 But when longitude at sea is lost, it cannot be found again by any watch".